Levike34/RustPrograms/README.md

 <h1>File extension changer</h1>
 Iterates through a directory and changes the extension to the requested new extension.
 Useful for preparing NFT collections into .json and .png sets.

+<h1>Web scraper</h1>
+Web scraping application built in Rust.
+Pulls data via html web scraping into local scope.
+Can be expanded to insert the data into databases, json, etc.